Attention High School Sophomores and Juniors!

 Win a free summer trip to Washington, D.C., or to Glen Eden Resort near Steamboat Springs!

-Additional winners will be invited to the Colorado Electric Education Institute’s Cooperative Youth Leadership Camp (CYLC) in Clark, Colorado, just outside Steamboat Springs, in July.
-Here they will join approximately 90 students from Colorado, Kansas, Oklahoma, and Wyoming to improve upon their leadership skills, set up and operate a cooperative, participate in legislative forums and enjoy a slew of activities set in the beautiful Colorado Rockies.
+An additional two winners will be invited to the Colorado Electric Educational Institute’s Cooperative Youth Leadership Camp (CYLC) in Clark, Colorado, just outside Steamboat Springs, in July 2023.
+Here they will join nearly 100 students from Colorado, Kansas, Oklahoma, and Wyoming to improve upon their leadership skills, set up and operate a cooperative, participate in legislative forums and enjoy a slew of activities set in the beautiful Colorado Rockies.

-- The student must fill out the application, which contains an entry form and a few short-answer essay questions.
+- The student must fill out the application (PDF), which contains an entry form and a few short-answer essay questions.

 - Parents or guardians must receive electric service from MVEA.

 - Include a high-resolution digital or hardcopy image of the student with the application.
 (Photos are used to feature winners in Colorado Country Life magazine.)

 Entries must be emailed, postmarked, hand-delivered to any MVEA office, or placed in an MVEA drop box by November 10, 2022.
 Attach or scan the entry form with your essay and send it to: email@example.com or MVEA, Attn: Essay Contest, 11140 E. Woodmen Road, Falcon, CO 80831.

 Congratulations to our 2021 Youth Leadership Trip Contest Winners!